frobware/aws-cluster-up/README.md

 1. Setup the environment
 2. Generate and provision a cluster
 3. Generate an OpenShift Ansible inventory
-4. Generate an ssh/config entries
+4. Generate ssh/config entries
-5. Run the ansible playbooks
+5. Run the OpenShift ansible playbooks
-6. Teardown the cluster
+6. Destroy the cluster

 ## 1. Setup the environment